berlintom/fliq/README.md

 <h1 align="center">Welcome to FLiQ 👋</h1>
 <h3 align="center">wherever, whenever, whoever - play a table tennis match with FLIQ!</h3>

 <p> 🏓 [FLiQ](https://www.fliq.community) is your inclusive mobile Rails App for finding a PingPong Match in your Area.
-We developed it from scratch within 2 weeks as a part of project weeks during a 9 week Full-Time Web Dev Bootcamp @ Le Wagon in Berlin.
+We've developed it from scratch within 2 weeks as a part of project weeks during a 9 week Full-Time WebDev Bootcamp @ Le Wagon in Berlin.
+Pull requests are welcome - Enjoy the App!</p>

 Part of the Team:
 - https://github.com/ValerieFinsterwald/